 Additionally, in late 2022, through and with the financial support of its lending partner, ASST leveraged its "Deposits made for transactions on platforms" and funds were made available to third parties for the establishment and expansion of distribution networks of off-line stores in major cities in China with the intent of benefiting from orders coming from a major Chinese E-commerce platform.
+As of the date of this MD&A, the Company has not generated any revenue from these "Deposits made for transactions on platforms" related to off-line store activities.

-Non-supply-chain related services, including but not limited to loans made by the Company's ASFC financial services subsidiary (ASFC) and insurance related services from the Heartbeat acquisition also experienced a drop in business activity and generated \$650,778 in revenue combined for the three-month period ended June 30, 2024, compared to \$4,719,283 for the same period in 2023.
+Non-supply-chain related services, including but not limited to loans made by the Company's ASFC financial services subsidiary (ASFC) and insurance related services from the Heartbeat acquisition also experienced a drop in business activity and generated \$139,416 in revenue combined for the three-month period ended September 30, 2024, compared to \$2,920,283 for the same period in 2023.

-Revenue for the six-month period ended June 30, 2024
+Revenue for the nine-month period ended September 30, 2024

-The Company generated \$1,479,578 in revenue during the six-month period ended June 30, 2024, compared to \$26,270,518 in 2023.
-The Company experienced a dramatic drop in revenue in the first half of 2024 due to a combination of factors, including factors that had been negatively affecting the Company's revenue since 2022 spilling over into the quarter, and new government regulations introduced in December 2023 forcing all of the countries banks to phase out the use of virtual bank accounts due to their use increasingly being associated with money laundering.
+The Company generated \$1,685,160 in revenue during the nine-month period ended September 30, 2024, compared to \$35,514,978 in 2023.
+The Company experienced a dramatic drop in revenue in the first three quarters of 2024 due to a combination of factors, including factors that had been negatively affecting the Company's revenue since 2022 spilling over into the quarter, and new government regulations introduced in December 2023 forcing all of the countries banks to phase out the use of virtual bank accounts due to their use increasingly being associated with money laundering.
 The Company did spend part of the first quarter to adapt its Business Hub and GoldRiver platforms to the new regulations, but transaction volume on the platforms have yet to return to previous levels.
-In addition, the overall difficult economic situation in China combined with the Chinese New Year celebrations during the first quarter meant slower business activity for the Company.

-Supply-chain services accounted for \$159,093 of Tenet's revenue for the period ended June 30, 2024 compared to \$18,519,376 for the same period in 2023.
+Supply-chain services accounted for \$247,368 of Tenet's revenue for the period ended September 30, 2024 compared to \$24,843,554 for the same period in 2023.

-Non-supply-chain related services generated \$1,320,485 in revenue for the six-month period ended June 30, 2024, compared to \$7,750,642 for the same period in 2023.
+Non-supply-chain related services generated \$1,437,792 in revenue for the nine-month period ended September 30, 2024, compared to \$10,671,424 for the same period in 2023.